 Spanning both Dorset Island and Mallik Island, Mallikjuaq Territorial Park is notable for its Thule culture, Dorset culture, and Inuit archaeological sites.
 The park is reachable by foot from Cape Dorset at low tide, or by boat.

-Most people use an ATV 4 wheeler in winter and summer to get around and of course, ski-doos are very common around town, when there is enough snow on the ground.
+Most people use an ATV 4 wheeler in winter and in summer to get around (and lots of motorcycles, scooters) and of course, ski-doos are very common around town, when there is enough snow on the ground.
 Some people use snow shoes or skis to do cross X skiing.
 Biking is very popular with the kids cycling even in the winter.
-Don`t ask me how they do it?
+Don't ask me how they do it?
 Walking and hiking are popular all year long and the hikes up the mountains to pick geese eggs and berries are popular with everyone.
 But--there are a ZILLION MOSQUITOES, so cover up with long sleeves and a mesh mask or they will eat you alive!

 Roads in Cape Dorset provide access within town.Some folks are trying kite skiing and it is a lot of fun!
 It`s a fun, healthy and wholesome activity for the whole family.
 You hook the sail to a harness around your waist and off you go when the wind picks up!
 I do this in Belize in water and it`s a load of fun and you can really move.
 I have tried dog sledding and the dogs can really move at 15 KM/hr...